ereekaur/finance/README.md

 to be Poisson distributed.
 The data is being simulated and confidence intervals with corresponding quantiles are printed.

-#2 In the second example I consider certain (imaginary) bonus classes in insurance companies and how steep difference
+#2 In the second example I consider certain (imaginary) bonus classes in insurance companies and I will find out
-there should be between classes taking account the variance in order to maximize revenue.
+how steep difference there should be between classes taking account the variance in order to maximize revenue.

 #3 The third example considers how much certain stock data deviates from Brownian motion or not.
 Here, I shall take a look at crypto-currencies and for the question "how much" is